jawoo/Toucan/README.md

 ```
 cd ~/codebase/Toucan/
-java -cp "target/ToucanSNX-1.0-SNAPSHOT.jar:lib/*" org.cgiar.toucan.App
+java -cp "target/ToucanSNX-1.0-SNAPSHOT.jar:lib/*" org.cgiar.toucan.App ETH 4 0
 ```
+The arguments used in this example are ETH (country code; Ethiopia), 4 (number of threads; keep it less than the number of CPUs) and 0 (change it to 1 for debugging).

 After all the batch runs are completed, you can pick up the merged CSV output file at ~/codebase/Toucan/res/result directory.
+Enjoy!